IN DEPTH: The $36 Million To-Do List

 Those gains are partially offset by softness in property taxes, the city's single largest revenue source.
 The secured property tax estimate dropped 1.89 percent from the original budget due to higher-than-anticipated delinquency rates and successful valuation appeals from the prior fiscal year.
 The revised estimate for current-year secured property taxes is $21.4 million, within a total property tax line of $26.6 million.

 Sales tax revenue is down a projected $46,000, with growth in restaurants and hotels offset by declines in food and drug stores and auto sales.
-The city's sales tax consultant, HdL Companies, provided the updated estimates.

-Transient occupancy tax, the city's hotel tax, is holding steady at its budgeted level of $5.19 million through the first half of the year.
+Transient Occupancy Tax, the city's hotel tax, is holding steady at its budgeted level of $5.19 million through the first half of the year.

 Two facility closures are dragging on revenue.
 The Kelly Courts closure has reduced pickleball reservation income by an estimated $45,500, and the delayed reopening of the Clark Building is further cutting into community center rental revenue.
 The PARK After School Program is also under-enrolled by roughly $50,000.